leonardo-montes/AgeOfSail-NPR-Unity/README.md

 - [X] Mesh importer support for open meshes (like planes, tubes, etc.).
 - [X] Alternative render pipeline (AoSA RP) supporting colored lights.
     - supports up to 9 lights (directional, point, and spot) with blurred shadows and specular highlights.
-- [ ] Support zoom when doing metaTexture's distance fade (especially for the warp pass).
 - [ ] Replace test textures with ones resembling the paper's textures.

 ![Screenshot of colored lights in Unity.](/screenshotColoredLights.jpg)